lonegunmanb/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 - `name` (no default)
-- `location` (use Resource Group location, if resource supports Resource Groups, otherwise no default)
+- `location` (use Resource Group location, if resource supports Resource Groups, otherwise no default) (Some ARM resources are subscription-wide and has no location, e.g.: microsoft defender related resources)

 ## Pattern Module Requirements